tiesptg/bones/persist/README.md

 The Version annotation indicates a field that will be used for the optimistic locking strategy.
 This means that when you update or delete an object which version field is out of sync with the database, the library will throw a StaleObjectException.
 This indicates the object should be refreshed and send to the user to let him verify that the change he intended should happen.
 The library will update the version field at each update.

 The library supports most primitive datatypes and its Class equivalents.
-The Class equivalents are considered nullable and the primitive types not nullable.
+The Class equivalents are considered     } finally {

+nullable and the primitive types not nullable.
 It supports java.sql.Date and Time and some java.time.* classes.
 BigDecimal and BigInteger fields. java.sql.Clob and -Blob field are supported for large dataitems.
 String and byte[] will also support any length that will fit in memory.

 Any annotations of the library are declared within the Database class.
 Checkout the javadoc or souce code for more information.